 The Illinois Balanced Accountability Measure Committee (IBAMC) concurred with the proposed 15-year timeline in its final recommendations, but recommended interim goals over a five- or six-year time frame.
+Ultimately, annual interim goals were adopted at the recommendation of ISBE's accountability Technical Advisory Committee (TAC).

-For the purposes of identification for support, ISBE will use a three-year benchmarking process in order to identify a baseline from which three-year interim goals will be identified.
-A baseline will be established from no less than the most recent three years of academic achievement assessment data included as academic indicators in the accountability system required in ESSA.
-Once the baseline for academic achievement for all students and each subgroup has been established, the 90 percent targets will be back mapped with the timeline of interim goals determined by the State Board.
+For the purposes of identification for support, ISBE uses a benchmarking process in order to identify a baseline from which annual interim goals will be identified.
+The baselines were established from the most recent, and where available, the most recent three years of data from those assessments included as academic indicators in the accountability system required in ESSA.
+Once the baseline for academic achievement for all students and each subgroup was established, the annual interim targets to 90 percent achievement by all groups was back mapped with the timeline of interim goals determined by the State Board.